treojs/treo/Readme.md

   - `npm install` to install dependencies
   - `npm test` to ensure that all tests pass
-  - `npm start` to run local test server and watcher
+  - `npm start` to run local mocha test server and watcher

 ## License